Kandelborg/MoNA-starter-kit/CONTRIBUTING.md

 This section guides you through submitting a bug report for MoNA.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
-When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
+When you are maintaining a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](ISSUE_TEMPLATE.md), the information it asks for helps us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.